AutoBE

 The properties means a list of key-value pairs of the object's regular properties.
 The key is the name of the regular property, and the value is the type schema info.

-IMPORTANT: Each property in this object MUST have a detailed description that references and aligns with the description comments from the corresponding Prisma DB schema column.
+IMPORTANT: Each property in this object MUST have a detailed description that references and aligns with the description comments from the corresponding database schema column.

 If you need additional properties that is represented by dynamic key, you can use the additionalProperties instead.